dsbowen/hemlock/docs_md/setup/linux.md

 ## Chromedriver

 Hemlock's custom debugging tool and survey view functions use <a href="https://chromedriver.chromium.org/downloads" target="_blank">chromedriver</a>.
-To use these features locally, you'll need to download chromedriver:
+To use these features locally, you'll need to download chromedriver (this command assumes you have `curl` installed; <a href="https://www.tecmint.com/install-curl-in-linux/" target="_blank">see here to install `curl`</a>):

 ```bash
 $ hlk setup linux --chromedriver
 ```

-**Note.** The above command will print an error message if you do not have `curl` installed.
-See <a href="https://www.tecmint.com/install-curl-in-linux/" target="_blank"> for instructions on installing `curl` for your linux distribution.

 Close and re-open your terminal.
 Verify your chromedriver installation: